-- The A/C will engage automatically to prevent fogging when the recirculation button is pressed and the mode control is set to panel or panel / floor. - The A/C can be deselected manually without disturbing the mode control selection. - When the ignition switch is turned to the LOCK position, the recirculation feature will be cancelled.
+- The A/C will engage automatically to prevent fogging when the recirculation button is pressed and the mode control is set to panel or Bi-Level. - Recirculated air is not allowed in Floor, Mix or Defrost modes.
+If the Recirculation button is depressed while in any of these modes, the LED indicator will flash several times then go out.
+Recirculation will be disabled automatically is these modes are selected. - The A/C can be deselected manually without disturbing the mode control selection. - When the ignition switch is turned to the LOCK position, the recirculation feature will be cancelled.